 Note that this is a basic table to keep things simple.
 In a practical scenario, you may encounter a much larger and complex dataset.

-Autocomplete from List
+1. Using AutoFill to Autocomplete from List in Excel

 To complete a column or row with the same or similar data we can use the AutoFill feature.
 Let’s see an example, we want to insert serial numbers to the names.